2015 NCAA Division I men's basketball tournament: Tournament notes

 Dayton played a First Four game at their home arena, which is usually not allowed during the men's tournament.
 The NCAA selection committee indicated that putting Dayton in its home arena "falls within the context" of the committee's procedures.

-For the first time since 1995, two 14 seeds recorded wins in the second round.
-On March 19, Georgia State defeated Baylor and UAB defeated Iowa State.

 Of the sixteen games played on March 19, five were decided by one point, a single-day record.

 For the first time since 2007 and the fourth time since the field expanded to 64 teams in 1985, all four 5 seeds won their Second Round games.
 This was also the first time since 2007 that there were four 4 vs. 5 matchups in the third round.

 On March 20, all but one "chalk" team won their game (there was only one upset), compared to the four upsets the previous day.

 Michigan State reached its seventh Final Four in the last 18 seasons—the best mark in the nation during that time span.

 For the first time since 2009, multiple 1 seeds reached the Final Four.

 For the first time since 2008, two 1 seeds reached the Championship, between Kansas and Memphis (later vacated by Memphis).

 Wisconsin was in its first final since 1941, and lost; and Duke in its first final since 2010, and won.

-The Wisconsin loss extended the Big Ten Conference's losing streak in National Championship games to six.
+The Wisconsin loss extended the Big Ten Conference's losing streak in national championship games to six.
 As of 2015, Michigan State is the last Big Ten team to win a National Championship, having done so in 2000.